-On September 7, facility will be closed due to Labor Day Federal Holiday.
+On February 15, facility will be closed due to President's Day Federal Holiday.
 If you are working on this day please an alternate childcare provider for your child.
 Thank you and enjoy your holiday.

 Facility will continue to open for essential employees until further notice .